-- No movement has been recorded in any boreholes at Filey Town, except for surface creep within glacial sediments in CPBH03. - Water levels are generally stable or increasing slightly in most boreholes. - Groundwater levels remain elevated in borehole CPBH01a near to the historical high, following a previous fall to lower levels.
+- No movement has been recorded in any boreholes at Filey Town - Inclinometer in borehole CPBH03 was not accessible at the time of data collection. - Water levels are generally stable or increasing slightly in most boreholes. - Groundwater levels remain elevated in borehole CPBH01a near to the historical high, following a previous fall to lower levels.
 It is possible the borehole was flooded by surface water flows.
-Groundwater level also remains elevated in CPBH02a - A rapid increase in groundwater levels occurs in CPBH10a, rising to a new historical high.
-However, manual dip meter readings suggest water level has not increased significantly from earlier low levels.
-Groundwater levels have risen towards the historical high in CPBH09a. - Groundwater levels have decreased in CPBH06a from an elevated position observed in the previous monitoring period.
+Groundwater level also remains elevated in CPBH02a and CPBH09a. - Groundwater levels continue to increase steadily CPBH10a, rising to a new historical high.
+However, manual dip meter readings suggest water level has not increased significantly from earlier low levels. - Boreholes CPBH02b and CPBH10b were dry.

-- Boreholes CPBH02b and CPBH10b were dry. - Data logger communication errors occurred at boreholes CPBH01b, CPBH04b, CPBH06b, CPBH08b and CPBH09b, and data was not downloaded for this monitoring period.
+- Data logger communication errors occurred at boreholes CPBH01b, CPBH04b, CPBH06b and CPBH08b, and data was not downloaded for this monitoring period. - The data logger for borehole CPBH09b should be checked and recalibrated as dip meter readings and diver readings are discordant.